Eugen Constant: World War II and communist era

-Constant was admitted into the revamped Romanian Writers' Society in May 1946.
+Constantinescu was admitted into the revamped Romanian Writers' Society in May 1946.
 In 1950, after the Romanian communized republic had been established, "Eugen Constant" was officially recognized as his legal name.
 In 1957, when he was visited by a teen-aged poet Darie Novăceanu, he was inhabiting a house outside Romanescu Park—his family home on Copertari having by then been befallen by an "unjust indifference".
 Novăceanu sought to re-popularize Constant's poetry, managing to have some of his peasant-themed verse hosted in publications that commemorated the 1907 uprisings.
 In November 1959, Contemporanul magazine rejected his "Song of the Bricklayer", describing it as "a lengthy assemblage of stanzas that gathers, without selectivity or significance, facts and aspects of labor."
 At around that time, Paul was publishing a series of hajduk-themed novels that were imbued with communist imagery.
 An anthology grouping Eugen's verse and various articles only appeared in 1964, followed in 1967 by another such collection, Gravuri și rezonanțe ("Engravings and Resonances").

 Retrospective editions of Constant's lifelong poetry were issued by Bucharest's Editura pentru literatură in 1965 and 1968.
 In a 1966 interview for Ramuri, he attested to his work in celebrating "all those forces that are engaged in cementing happiness, under the party's judicious leadership."
-Journalist Vartan Arachelian asserted that such works "cannot stand a test of values, enduring only as a document".
+Journalist Vartan Arachelian asserted that such writings "cannot stand a test of values, enduring only as a document".
 Revisited by Faifer in 2016, the post-1944 pieces appeared "celebratory to the point of where they are no longer poetry."
 The senior writer was a reading guest at Craiova's "Macedonski Days" festival of May 1970, alongside Cruceanu, Carianopol, Nissipeanu, Marin Sorescu, and Leonid Dimov.
 On 29 January 1971, President Nicolae Ceaușescu awarded him the Meritul Cultural medal, first class.
-The following year, interviewed by Radio Romania's department of oral history, Constant contributed directly to Ceaușescu's cult of personality, claiming to have met, and to have been taken aback, by the future state leader in 1934, when Ceaușescu was a teen-aged PCR militant.
+The following year, interviewed by Radio Romania's department of oral history, Constant contributed directly to Ceaușescu's cult of personality, claiming to have met, and to have been impressed by, the future state leader in 1934, when Ceaușescu was a teen-aged PCR militant.
 His final play, Făclierii ("The Torchbearers"), was put out by Înainte in 1972; like all of his work in the field, it is dismissed by Faifer as "wholly insignificant."
 In 1973, he collected other samples of his interwar writing, reissuing them as Vibrații republicane ("Republican Vibrations").
 He died in Craiova on 27 February 1975, almost six years ahead of Paul Constant, and was buried at Ungureni Cemetery on 2 March.